Subramanyam6/rank-rx-light/README.md

-# RankRx Light - USMLE Application Ranking System
+# RankRx Light - ERAS Application Ranking System

 ## 🎯 What This Application Does

 **RankRx Light** is a comprehensive tool for USMLE residency applicants to:
-- **Upload and analyze** their USMLE application PDFs using advanced AI-powered parsing
+- **Upload and analyze** their ERAS application PDFs using advanced AI-powered parsing
 - **Get instant rankings** by comparing their performance against 200+ synthetic applicants
 - **Receive actionable insights** about their competitiveness in the residency match
 - **Understand their position** with detailed percentile rankings and statistics